1. Reading - 15 min. (Ch. 3 of Reconciliation book)

 4. Please practice counting by 2s, 5s, and 10s to 100 backwards and forwards

 1. Sight Words – continue practicing the lists with your child at least until your child has mastered all the lists up and through the 15 pseudo word lists.
 Once your child has completed the pseudo words, the sight words are optional.
+When time allows, please continue to review “words I know” to ensure that your child still remembers what he/she has learned.

 4. Book Logs - Please consider the option of completing the book log with your child during his/her 15 minutes of nightly reading homework.